birjj/digitaleksamen-enhancer/README.md

 ## Installation

-Make sure Node and NPM are installed.
-Then:

 <table><thead><tr><th>Chrome</th><th>Firefox</th></tr></thead>
 <tbody><tr><td>

+1. Make sure Node and NPM are installed
-1. Download the repo
+1. Download the repo, e.g. using `git clone`
 2. Run `npm install` and `npm run build`
 3. Navigate to `chrome://extensions` in your browser and enable developer mode (toggle in top-right)
 4. Click "Load unpacked" and choose the `dist` folder